-ORS asks that utilities be required to pass along tax savings to rate payers - South Carolina Radio Network
+ORS asks that utilities be required to pass along tax savings to ratepayers - South Carolina Radio Network

-The South Carolina Office of Regulatory Staff has filed a petition asking the Public Service Commission to order all investor-owned utilities governed by the commission to report the impact the federal tax changes will have on company operations.
+The South Carolina Office of Regulatory Staff has filed a petition asking the state’s Public Service Commission to order all investor-owned utilities under its purview to report how they will be impacted by recent changes to the tax code

-The ORS filed the petition December 28, saying each utility should propose procedures for changing customer rates to reflect the impacts of lower taxes the companies will pay.
+The ORS filed the petition Thursday, saying each utility should propose procedures for reducing customer rates to reflect the impacts of lower taxes the companies will pay.
 Under the Tax Cuts and Jobs Act passed in December, the corporate tax rate dropped from 35 percent to 21 percent.

 The petition reads: